Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/vvv-config.yml.md

 ### db_restore

-Import the databases if they're missing from backups, set to false to disable.
+Imports the databases if they're missing from backups, set to false to disable.

 ### db_share_type